 The Prescription Drug Cost Crisis Hitting Texas Seniors

 The good news?
-The Medicare Part D redesign that took effect in 2025 fundamentally changes prescription drug coverage for the better.
-For the first time ever, Medicare beneficiaries have a hard out-of-pocket cap of $2,000 per year on prescription drug costs.
-This single change will save many Texas seniors thousands of dollars annually.
+The Medicare Part D redesign that took effect in 2025 fundamentally changed prescription drug coverage for the better—and in 2026, those protections are stronger than ever.
+Medicare beneficiaries now have a hard out-of-pocket cap of $2,100 per year on prescription drug costs, and the first round of Medicare-negotiated drug prices is officially in effect.
+For many Texas seniors, this means thousands of dollars in annual savings.

 Key Takeaway

-If you're on Medicare and struggling with prescription drug costs, the 2025 Part D changes could save you $2,000-5,000/year.
-Contact us to review your Part D plan and ensure you're maximizing these new benefits.
+If you're on Medicare and struggling with prescription drug costs, the 2026 Part D rules could save you $2,000-5,000/year.
+Contact us to review your Part D plan and ensure you're maximizing these benefits.

 Why Are Prescription Drug Costs Rising?

-Understanding why drug prices keep climbing helps explain why the 2025 Medicare changes are so significant.
+Understanding why drug prices keep climbing helps explain why the Medicare reforms now in place are so significant.
 Here are the main drivers of rising prescription costs:

 1. Pharmaceutical Company Pricing Power

-Unlike other countries that negotiate drug prices nationally, the U.S. allows pharmaceutical companies to set their own prices.
+For decades, the U.S. allowed pharmaceutical companies to set their own prices with no national negotiation—unlike other countries.
 This means brand-name drugs can cost 3-10 times more in America than in Canada or Europe.
-For example, insulin that costs $30 in Canada can cost $300+ in the U.S.
+For example, insulin that costs $30 in Canada can cost $300+ in the U.S. Medicare's new authority to negotiate prices (more on that below) is the first major check on this in Medicare's history.

 2. Limited Generic Competition